 Much to Millie’s chagrin, he insisted that they both start a daily walking program.

-One morning, Millie wanted to skip the walking and take the day off.
-But Howard insisted that they go.
+One morning, Millie wanted to skip the walking and take the day off, but Howard insisted that they go.
+While out on their walk, Millie was hit by a car and rushed to hospital.

 While she was in surgery, Howard made all sorts of promises to God, if only he would spare Millie’s life.